I’m not a woman

 It was only back in January [*deep sigh*] that I had to ponder on here, “Well, what can one say about David Bowie that hasn’t already been said?”
 Now, we have to ponder the same thing about Prince, whose untimely passing on Thursday [*another deep sigh*] has generated a great amount of well-deserved analysis and praise for his work and his influence.

 Many of you will automatically think that it all started off for Prince with 1999.
 But while that album and its title song were far from his very first work (matter of fact, he had been recording and performing well before then), their releases certainly seemed, to me at least, to be a turning point when everyone really stood up and took notice at his songcrafting prowess — not to mention how he could enrapture an audience in a groundbreaking way.
 My mom and sister was watching him perform “1999” (the song) on Solid Gold one weekend in early 1983.
-(Kids, ask your parents what Solid Gold was about.)
+(Kids, ask your parents what kind of show Solid Gold was.)
 I was one room over in the kitchen but I couldn’t help but catch a glimpse of his performance blaring from the living room.
 It was in that performance that Mom and Sis… well, sounded as if they couldn’t get past the appearance factor: There was Prince performing in front of his band in his eyeliner, his androgynous style, and the shades of purple that would instantly become his trademark color.

 Initially, I was enraptured by Prince’s appearance as well through that Solid Gold performance.
 Mom and Sis openly thought, “What kind of outfit his he wearing?” and “He kind of looks girly.”
 Unlike Mom and Sis, however, I didn’t think of it as a question of gender presentation or sexual identity (Prince identified as a straight male).
 Rather, I got the impression that, when watching Prince on Solid Gold, this was a new example of masculine presentation.

 Now, why do I say “new example of masculine presentation”?
 Well, at the same time Prince was hitting it really big with 1999, a certain British band with a gender-blurring lead singer was also gaining prominence.
-But while fronting Culture Club, Boy George was one to… shall we say, have an either/or approach when presenting on-stage; he was a talented gentleman underneath those clearly feminine costumes, makeup, and even wigs (as he put it at the 1984 Grammy Awards, “You know a good drag queen when you see one”).
+But while fronting Culture Club, Boy George was one to… shall we say, have an either/or approach when presenting on-stage.
+He was a talented gentleman underneath those clearly feminine costumes, makeup, and even wigs; as he put it at the 1984 Grammy Awards, “You know a good drag queen when you see one.”

 Unlike Boy George, Prince had more of an androgynous approach to the playing of gender barriers.
 His was an approach akin to, say… David Bowie.
 Prince blurred the lines, proudly and brilliantly: He wasn’t above wearing eyeliner (the better to accentuate that alluring stare); he proudly wore outfits in sequins and satin (and purple); and he confidently walked across the stage in those platform shoes as if he owned the place.
-As opposed to Boy George’s “drag queen” approach, Prince used his style and charisma to enforce a point that you could be masculine and sensual without having to resort to the conservative approach of wearing a suit, tie, and Brylcreem (an approach older generations are still trying to wrap their brains around here in 2016).
+As opposed to Boy George’s “drag queen” approach, Prince used his style and charisma to enforce a point that you could be masculine and sensual without having to resort to the conservative approach of wearing a suit & tie and a hair full of Brylcreem (an approach older generations are still trying to wrap their brains around here in 2016).
 It was an ambiguity Prince celebrated even without appearing in front of the camera.
 A specific example of that was work surrounding his 2013 single “Breakfast Can Wait.”
 That single’s art work featured an image of Dave Chappelle posing as Prince, while the video didn’t feature Prince at all but rather its director, Dani Leigh, impersonating Prince.
 As Leigh recounted to CBC Radio’s Day 6 this weekend, her impersonation surprised and impressed The Purple One himself.

 Of course, Prince wasn’t all about bending and blurring the lines of masculinity.
 Just as he was unapologetic about his style of fashion, he was unapologetic about his style of music.
 Seriously, Prince’s musical work had a lot of substance: He wrote, arranged, and performed most of the work on his recordings, many of which went beyond R&B to include pop, soul, and even hard-edged rock; indeed, he was a music virtuoso to some.
 The lyrics of his songs pushed the boundaries of sexual seduction — or break them wide open — in ways that were passionate and lustful but sometimes very playful.
 But lest the novice (and the Tipper Gores of the world) think Prince’s music was all about doing the horizontal bop, think again: He pondered infatuation (“Delirious,” a joyful listen), platonic friendships (“If I Was Your Girlfriend”), not doing the horizontal bop (“I Could Never Take The Place Of Your Man“), and matters of social politics both broad (“Sign o’ the Times“) and specific (“Baltimore”).
 And, yes, Prince’s song catalog included professions of lust-free love to “a happy boy or a girl” (“Diamonds and Pearls,” my all-time, drop-everything-and-listen favorite Prince song).